“If you don't control your mind, someone else will.” John Allston.

 AIs which explicitly plan like AlphaGo, are not doing it the way it actually happens in physical reality.
 You could argue that it was "planning which explains carcinization".
 The reality is much more mundane (or complex depending on how you look at it!), but we use the lens of planning to explain the world.

-It’s already obvious to me that adding a search process with a predefined goal on top of an LLM won’t create new knowledge.
-It’s preposterous.
-The mistake is to confuse recombinations with new knowledge.
+It’s already obvious to me that adding a search process with a predefined goal on top of an LLM won’t create truly new knowledge.
 New knowledge is paradigmatically new, it’s inventive.
 Current AIs only search through a relatively tiny predefined space, and there are strict computational limitations on the space and the search process.
 The miracle of human cognition is that we can apparently overcome exponential complexity both in how we understand the world, and invent new things.

 Many representationalist/internalist AI researchers do think that humans and perhaps animals do explicit planning with goals.
 Many would concede it’s more diffused “in the real world” but would still happily use “internalist” cognitive models for their AI work.